Northern Bypass NBP Part 4!

 Ben Gummer picking both a “Wet Dock Crossing” and “Northern Route” created himself a dilemma.
 The people didn’t think both was necessary (still don’t) which moved away from an ambitious plan of overkill infrastructure that he was thinking as sheer genius, to a scenario where residents were increasingly demanding a Northern Bypass especially after two day-long closures of the bridge.
 The politicians paid lip service and commissioned a silly report to keep people off their backs in their criticisms, yet it has increased the support for the Northern Bypass.
 It is still growing to this day.
 The reason he let the words “Northern Bypass” slip on radio was because he is desperate.
 He put all the hard work in to getting the Upper Orwell Crossing funding and doing deals deep inside central government… just for the people wanting an forced ultimatum of either the Upper Orwell Crossing or the Northern Bypass.
 Coincidently, the time he got all the loose ends tied up by knowing the designs and having secured the funding, the people were clearly wanting the road north of the town to support the Northern Fringe (Ipswich Garden Suburb)… (not to mention shortly after not liking his Cornhill Redevelopment plans he (in part) approved either); so he desperately decided to tell people that the Northern Bypass will be next after this vanity project bridge is done and dusted… He just wants to reduce the anti- to the waterfront bridge.

-I will respond to the Dan Poulter part separately.3 days, 12 hours ago #3693
+I will respond to the Dan Poulter part separately.4 weeks, 1 day ago #3693

 Dan Poulter isn’t for NW Ipswich people… you are there to make up the numbers.
 This should be a criminal offence to refuse to deal with half the constituency he serves.
 Similar story for Kesgrave no doubt.
 If only NW Ipswich and Kesgrave could influence the overall vote into removing him from power.
 His heart lies in being a doctor so he should focus on that.
 His constituency is really large!